acread/PRFB_TEs_and_NLRs/NAM_SVs.md

 The first thing I've done is look at the distribution of expression of these genes. \
 I am pulling B73 expression from an existing TPM table (B73_full-tpm.tsv), only using one set of leaf tissues for initial analysis \
-"B73_V11_middle".
+"B73_V11_middle".  ***Question: were these re-run for the NAM paper? it would be nice to have similar datasets*** \
 For B97, ZM helped me map the B97 data back to B73, and again I'm pulling a leaf treatment only "leaf" - 4 reps \
 I calculated the mean TPM for each gene and visualized with a violin plot -- note that the distribution of TPMs includes some very \
 large values that I am not including here.
 I also have not calculated a ratio of B73/B97 yet (though this is easy and on my list) \